SAP-archive/data-warehouse-cloud-modeling/exercises/ex3/employees-dataflow/README.md

 12. Select the operator **Script 1** and add a _Link_ to the table.
   <br><br>![](../images/employee_dataflow_12.png)

-13. Select the operator table and maintain the following fields
+13. Select the operator table and maintain the following properties
   - Business Name: **T_EMPLOYEES**
   - Technical Name: **T_EMPLOYEES**
   and click on the _Create and Deploy Table_ button.